RTEMS/rtems-docs/networking/network_task_structure.rst

 timed operations such as handling TCP timeouts and aging and removing routing table entries.

-The ‘Network code’ contains routines which may run in the context of the user application tasks, the interface receive task or the network task.
+The 'Network code' contains routines which may run in the context of the user application tasks, the interface receive task or the network task.
 A network semaphore ensures that the data structures manipulated by the network code remain consistent.